GitLeeRepo/GitInfo/GitCommandNotes.md

 For sites that require credentials, if they are not configured/stored you will be prompted each time you connect to the remote repository.

 * On Windows Git uses Credentials Manager to securely store your username and password.
-You only need to enter enter them the first time you use that remote reposistory
+You only need to enter enter them the first time you use that remote repository

 * On Linux, a simple, but not highly secure method (since they are stored on the file system in clear text) is to do the following: